 If all of your college credit is completed during high school, you will be classified as a “freshman with college credit” rather than a transfer student.
 Students in this category are still eligible to be considered for first-time freshman scholarships.
-Here's a full list of our undergraduate scholarships.
+You can find a full list of our undergraduate scholarships here.

 Will my credits transfer?

 The answer to this question is generally yes.
 In order for credit to be transferrable, the student needs to earn a C- or better in a college level course at an accredited institution.